-Josie will direct The Machine.
-The play will be performed from 10-21 July.
+Josie directed The Machine which was part of MIF13.
 For more information, please visit the event page by following the link in the left hand panel.

 Josie was born and educated in Salford, at St Patrick's High School in Winton and Eccles College of Further Education.
 She read English at Cambridge University and then trained under Sam Mendes at the Donmar Warehouse on the annual Resident Assistant Director scheme, which runs to this day.
 Following this, Josie became trainee Associate Director at the Royal Court Theatre before taking up the role of Associate Director at Sheffield Theatres where she directed five productions, including World Music, which transferred to the Donmar Warehouse, Kick for Touch and The Long and The Short and The Tall.